tetzank/homepage/content/posts/self-made-karaoke.md

 ```

-# Removing Vocals In The Center
+# Removing Vocals in the Center

 A tiny tool we can use is `sox`, "the Swiss Army knife of audio manipulation", as they call it themselves.
 `sox` supports a lot of audio effects, and one of them, called _oops_, does exactly what we want.